 Diabatic initialization based on reflectivity.
-The simplest way to use radar observations for the initialization of a NWP model is to extract information from reflectivity data.
+The simplest way to use radar observations for the initialization of an NWP model is to extract information from reflectivity data.
 The radar reflectivity can be linked to hydrometeor content or precipitation rate through theoretical or empirical relations.
 Latent heat released by condensation can be estimated from derived hydrometeor content or precipitation rate.
-Further, the humidity can be specified by assuming saturation wherever the reflectivity exceeds a pre-specified value (Wang et al. 2012a).
-Techniques to assimilate these estimated quantities from reflectivity are developed for operational models, including latent heating nudging (e.g., Jones and Macpherson 1997; Stephan et al. 2008), DDFI (Weygandt et al. 2008), and complex cloud analysis (e.g., Albers et al. 1996; Xue et al. 2003; Hu et al. 2006a).
+Further, the humidity can be specified by assuming saturation wherever the reflectivity exceeds a prespecified value (Wang et al. 2013a).
+Techniques to assimilate these estimated quantities from reflectivity are developed for operational models, including latent heating nudging (e.g., Jones and Macpherson 1997; Stephan et al. 2008), diabatic digital filter initialization (DDFI; Weygandt et al. 2008), and complex cloud analysis (e.g., Albers et al. 1996; Xue et al. 2003; Hu et al. 2006a).
 These techniques, in one way or another, apply the concept of diabatic initialization (Krishnamurti et al. 1991) in which the diabatic effect is accounted for through the assimilation of latent heat and/or humidity estimated from radar reflectivity observations (and often also from satellite and surface observations) by assuming saturation in cloud regions.
-It has been demonstrated that the diabatic initialization techniques based on reflectivity data are able to reduce the precipitation spin-up problem and hence improve the forecast skill at least in the first few hours (e.g., Hu et al. 2006a; Stephan et al. 2008; Weygandt et al. 2008; Dixon et al. 2009; Schenkman et al. 2011a, b; Wang et al. 2012a) Fig. 4 gives an example of the improved precipitation forecast skill when latent heat nudging based on reflectivity observations was used in NCAR's RTFDDA (Real-Time Four-Dimensional Data Assimilation, Liu et al. 2008) system with a 3km grid spacing, for a one week period on a domain over the Front Range of the Rockies.
-The hourlyaccumulated precipitation forecast skill, as measured by FSS, from the experiment with radar reflectivity assimilation is initially significantly higher than that without reflectivity.
-The skill, however, decreases rather quickly in the first five hours likely due to the lack of convective-scale dynamical response in the initialization.
-The RTFDDA with latent heat nudging is running operationally at a proving ground of U.S. Army Testing and Evaluation Command and the real-time performance is being evaluated.
+It has been demonstrated that the diabatic initialization techniques based on reflectivity data are able to reduce the precipitation spinup problem and hence improve the forecast skill at least in the first few hours (e.g., Hu et al. 2006a; Stephan et al. 2008; Weygandt et al. 2008; Dixon et al. 2009; Schenkman et al. 2011a,b; Wang et al. 2013a).
+Figure 4 gives an example of the improved precipitation forecast skill when latent heat nudging based on reflectivity observations was used in NCAR's Real-Time Four-Dimensional Data Assimilation (RTFDDA: Liu et al. 2008) system with a 3-km grid spacing, for a 1-week period on a domain over the Front Range of the Rockies.
+The hourly accumulated precipitation forecast skill, as measured by FSS, from the experiment with radar reflectivity assimilation is initially significantly higher than that without reflectivity.
+The skill, however, decreases rather quickly in the first five hours, likely due to the lack of convectivescale dynamical response in the initialization.
+The RTFDDA with latent heat nudging is running operationally at a proving ground of the U.S. Army Testing and Evaluation Command, and the realtime performance is being evaluated.